hernantz/blog/content/introducing-pak.md

 Sandboxing GUI apps should be done with another binary that allows to set firewalls and also allow GUI interactions to happen via portals like in flatpak (https://github.com/containers/bubblewrap).
 Another example would be Opensnitch.

+https://drewdevault.com/dynlib.html -> sharing packages is ok, sharing libs is an overkill

 Docker + docker-compose re implement a package distribution + process manager and orchestration + build system.